-- (iii) Where the application of clause 2.9.2(a) involves Queensland Rail taking intoaccount Competing Access Seekers for a traffic task and: - (A) one of those Competing Access Seekers is a Customer Access Seeker: - (1) the Customer Access Seeker's Access Application will be used for the purpose of applying clause 2.9.2(a); and - (2) the other Competing Access Seekers will not have a position in any queue established under this clause 2.9.2; - (B) the relevant Customer has nominated one of the Competing Access Seekers under clause 2.6(a)(ii): - (1) the nominated Competing Access Seeker's Access Application will be used for the purpose of applying claue 2.9.2(a); and - (2) the other Competing Access Seekers will not have a position in any queue established under this clause 2.9.2; or - (C) the relevant Customer has not nominated one of the competing Access-Seekers under clause 2.6(a)(ii): - (1) Queensland Rail will form a queue with the Competing Access Seekers as would normally be the case under this clause 2.9.2 except that the queue, insofar as it relates to those Competing Access Seekers, will be subject (in addition to clause 2.9.2(i) to clause 2.6(c); and - (2) the Competing Access Seekers will collectively have the same position in any queue established under this clause 2.9.2 pending a relevant nomination under clause 2.6(a)(ii) (if any). - (iv) An Access Application may become a mutually Exclusive Access Application at any time before an Access Agreement is executed in relation to that Access Application. - (v) An Access Seeker will be notified as soon as reasonably practicable after-Queensland Rail identifies that its Access Application has become a Mutually Exclusive Access Application and the extent to which it is a Mutually Exclusive Access Application. - (vi) Queensland Rail will, if requested, provide reasonable assistance to an Access-Seeker to identify whether its Access Application can be modified so that it ceases to be a Mutually Exclusive Access Application. - (c) Where Queensland Rail has identified that there are Mutually Exclusive Access-Applications, Queensland Rail will form a queue and will notify each Access-Seeker in the queue of their position in that queue.
+- applications collective the same position in any applicable queue pending a relevant nomination under clause 2.6(a)(ii)2.6(a)(ii)2.6(a)(ii). - (iii) Where the application of clause 2.9.2(a) involves Queensland Rail taking intoaccount Competing Access Seekers for a traffic task and: - (A) one of those Competing Access Seekers is a Customer Access Seeker: - (1) the Customer Access Seeker's Access Application will be used for the purpose of applying clause 2.9.2(a); and - (2) the other Competing Access Seekers will not have a position in any queue established under this clause 2.9.2; - (B) the relevant Customer has nominated one of the Competing Access-Seekers under clause 2.6(a)(ii): - (1) the nominated Competing Access Seeker's Access Application will be used for the purpose of applying claue 2.9.2(a); and - (2) the other Competing Access Seekers will not have a position in any queue established under this clause 2.9.2; or - (C) the relevant Customer has not nominated one of the competing Access-Seekers under clause 2.6(a)(ii): - (1) Queensland Rail will form a queue with the Competing Access-Seekers as would normally be the case under this clause 2.9.2 except that the queue, insofar as it relates to those Competing-Access Seekers, will be subject (in addition to clause 2.9.2(i) toclause 2.6(c); and - (2) the Competing Access Seekers will collectively have the same position in any queue established under this clause 2.9.2 pending a relevant nomination under clause 2.6(a)(ii) (if any). - (iv) An Access Application may become a mutually Exclusive Access Application at any time before an Access Agreement is executed in relation to that Access Application. - (v) An Access Seeker will be notified as soon as reasonably practicable after-Queensland Rail identifies that its Access Application has become a Mutually Exclusive Access Application and the extent to which it is a Mutually Exclusive-Access Application. - (vi) Queensland Rail will, if requested, provide reasonable assistance to an Access Seeker to identify whether its Access Application can be modified so that it ceases to be a Mutually Exclusive Access Application. - (c) Where Queensland Rail has identified that there are Mutually Exclusive Access-Applications, Queensland Rail will form a queue and will notify each Access-Seeker in the queue of their position in that queue.